Direct Admit Application

-Students should submit this application after they have graduated from high school but before they begin at USC Upstate.
+Students should submit this application before they have graduated from high school.

 • For consideration to the nursing direct admit program, high school seniors must: